 The only part of the suit that looks dated now is the low button stance.
 Both the button two and button three coats have a low button stance, with the buttons closely spaced.
 However, the low button stance suits Roger Moore’s body and was also the style of his suits on The Saint.
 But unlike the more fashionable suits of the 80s, Hayward’s suits had a high gorge, where the collar meets the lapels.
 The high gorge combined with a low button stance lengthens Moore’s torso and makes him look taller.

-The shirt is a navy and white Bengal stripe with a contrasting white collar and white cuffs, a very popular style in the 80s.
-The shirts in For Your Eyes Only have a tall spread collar with long points and two-button cuffs with a mitred edge.
+The shirt is made by Frank Foster and is a navy and white Bengal stripe with a contrasting white collar and white cuffs, a very popular style in the 80s.
+The shirts in For Your Eyes Only have a tall semi-spread collar with long points, a front placket, a darted back and two-button cuffs with a mitred corner.
 Bond wears a mildly slubby silk—like dupioni—plain charcoal tie with a small four-in-hand knot.
 The belt is black with a brass buckle and the shoes are black slip-ons.

 There aren’t any good overall shots of this suit in the movie, though there is a good picture in the book The Essential Bond by Lee Pfeiffer and Dave Worrall.